ThinPrep® PAP Test Cervex Brush Protocol

 …the Cervex Brush immediately into the PreservCyt Solution vial by pushing it into the bottom of the vial 10 times, forcing the bristles apart.
 As a final step, swirl the brush vigorously to further release material.
 Visually inspect the Cervex Brush to ensure that no material remains attached.
 Discard the brush.

 Do not leave the head of the Cervex Brush in the vial.
+Check the vial is in date before use.

 …the cap so that the black torque line on the cap passes the black torque line on the vial.
 Do not over-tighten.